 Ice Is One of Three States of Water

-Solid - Ice - A solid is the state of matter that is rigid; they resist changes to shape or volume.
-Solids have distinct boundaries.
+Solid - Ice - A solid is the rigid state of matter.
+Solids resist changes to shape or volume, and have distinct boundaries.
 The atoms or molecules that make a solid are fixed in position relative to each other; they (essentially) are not moving.

-Liquid - Water - A liquid is the state of matter that is a fluid that changes shape to fill a confining container.
+Liquid - Water - A liquid is a fluid state of matter that changes shape to fill a confining container.
 Liquids have distinct surfaces at their boundaries.
 The atoms or molecules making up a fluid move freely around the volume of the liquid.

-Gas - Water Vapor or Steam - A gas is the state of matter that does not have a definite shape or volume.
+Gas - Water Vapor or Steam - A gas is a state of matter that does not have a definite shape or volume.
 A gas is the least dense state of matter.
-The atoms or molecules making up a gas move around freely — and often energetically! in the space that the gas occupies.
+The atoms or molecules making up a gas move around freely — and often energetically — in the space that the gas occupies.

 We interact with these states every day.
-While typically invisible, water vapor is commonly seen as steam.
-Clouds are concentrations of water droplets or ice crystals.
-We are familiar with the solid form of water as ice cubes; hail, sleet, and snowflakes falling from the sky; icicles hanging from roofs and trees in winter; glaciers winding down mountain valleys; sea ice covering polar seas; and ice caps and ice sheets covering large stretches of continents at the north and south ends of our globe.
 Water covers just over 70% of Earth's surface.
 Most of this is in our oceans as salt water (97%), with glaciers and ice caps holding 2.4% of our water in a frozen state.
 The remaining 0.6% is the freshwater in our rivers and lakes.
 Liquid water is the one substance required by all life as we know it.

 This changing of the melting/freezing point is used to clear icy roads.
 Putting salt on an icy road causes the ice to melt by lowering its freezing point.
-The salt begins to dissolve when it comes into contact with the ice; this makes salt water with a very high concentration of salt!
-The salty water continues to interact with the ice, lowering its freezing point and melting it.
-The temperature would have to drop below the freezing point of pure water (32°F, 0C) in order to freeze the salty water.
-Many different salts are used for deicing roads.
-Sodium chloride (NaCl) is a common road salt table salt is a higher grade sodium chloride.
+The temperature would have to drop even further in order to freeze the salty water.
+Many different salts are used for de-icing roads.
 At colder temperatures, salts like magnesium chloride or calcium chloride are often used because they reduce the melting point even further.